selfxyz/self-residency/blog/builder-spotlights/2025-10-28-human-pay/index.md

 **Relay flow:**

 1. User verifies on Celo (Self.xyz proof submitted to `CeloVerificationRegistry`)
-2. Anyone can relay verification to Base (relayer pays ~$0.005 CELO for Hyperlane fees)
+2. Anyone can relay verification to Base (relayer pays Hyperlane fees)
 3. Hyperlane delivers message in 1-5 minutes
 4. `CrossChainVerificationRegistry` on Base receives (account address, expiry timestamp)
 5. User's verification now valid on both Celo and Base for 30 days
 6. Trusted sender mechanism ensures only authorized Celo registries can update Base registry

 **Why this matters:** Verify once on Celo, operate compliantly on any supported chain.
 A protocol on Base can enforce OFAC screening without building its own identity layer or trusting a centralized service.
 Verification expiry stays synchronized (same 30-day timestamp preserved cross-chain).
+An alternative solution would be to host a smart contract that holds ETH/Celo in order to pay for the hyperlane message so that it can be included in the verification system, without requiring a separate transaction.

 ## What shipped